About the Report

 For decades, progress in housing has been measured by how much we build.
 But today’s crisis is equally about what we stand to lose.
 Preservation is not maintenance; it is prevention.
 We cannot build fast enough to replace what is slipping away.
 The only path forward is to protect the homes we already have, and the community institutions that sustain them.

-Preservation efforts safeguard decades of public investment, prevents displacement, and ensures that low-income and BIPOC New Yorkers—those most affected by inequitable housing policies—can remain rooted in the neighborhoods they helped build.
+Preservation efforts safeguard decades of public investment, prevent displacement, and ensure that low-income and BIPOC New Yorkers who have been most affected by inequitable housing policies can remain rooted in the neighborhoods they helped build.

 What We’re Doing

 ANHD and our members are advancing bold policy solutions and direct support for nonprofit housing providers.
-The report recommends immediate stabilization measures such as launching the Housing Access Preservation Initiative (HAPI) and strengthening operating subsidies like Section 8, CityFHEPS, and HAVP, along with long-term reforms to ensure lasting financial stability across the sector.
+The report recommends immediate stabilization measures, including launching the Housing Access Preservation Initiative (HAPI) to prevent defaults and stabilize nonprofit portfolios; strengthening operating subsidies such as vouchers to align revenues with rising costs; and replacing building-by-building workouts with a proactive, portfolio-level preservation strategy.

 Preservation is both fiscally sound and morally urgent.
 Through research, advocacy, and grassroots organizing, ANHD is mobilizing communities and pushing for systemic reforms to protect the affordable housing that anchors New York City’s future.